Isegrim984/CrowdFundAnalysis/README.md

 # CrowdFundAnalysis
-Final Project of my Big Data Analytics course at Alfatraining
+Final Project of my Big Data Analytics course at Alfatraining in November 2021